• Skip to primary navigation

 • 1 tbsp rainbow sprinkles

 • Slice up 2 of the swiss rolls into 1cm thick slices.
-Use it to line the side of a 3.5 litre trifle dish – just one layer.
-If you have any left over, put to one side and cover for now.
+Use it to line the side of a 3.5-litre trifle dish – just one layer.
+If you have any leftovers, put to one side and cover for now.
 We’ll use it later.

 • Add the raspberries to the centre of the trifle dish.